On the physics potential to study the gluon content of proton and deuteron at NICA SPD: Gluon content of polarized proton and deuteron

 The parameters of longitudinal, transverse, and linear polarizations of a spin-1 particle are listed in Table~\ref{table:polarizations}.
 The polarization $\bm E_+$ means that the spin is directed along $z$ axis, $S_L=1$.
 Note however that this polarization can also be described by the tensor parameter $S_{LL}=1/2$.

 As mentioned above, the gluon transversity distribution is forbidden in the spin-1/2 nucleons; it however may contribute to a spin-1 hadron \cite{Jaffe:1989xy}.
-Similarly to the quark distribution \eqref{eqn:delta-deltaT-qx-amplitudes}, the gluon transversity is given by the helicity-flip amplitude:
+Similarly to the quark distribution \eqref{eqn:delta-deltaT-qx-amplitudes}, the gluon transversity\footnote{Denoted as $h_{1}^{g}$ or $\Delta_T g$.} is given by the helicity-flip amplitude:

-We see that the function $\Delta_T g (x)$ is associated with the spin flip $\Delta s = 2$ amplitude as shown in Fig.~\ref{fig:helicity-amp-transversity}.
+We see that the function $h_{1}^{g} (x)$ is associated with the spin flip $\Delta s = 2$ amplitude as shown in Fig.~\ref{fig:helicity-amp-transversity}.
 Therefore, in search for the gluon transversity, one should use hadrons with spin $ \ge 1$.
-The most appropriate candidate is the deuteron: it is stable and available for polarization.
+The most appropriate candidate is the deuteron: it is stable and can be polarized.

 The gluon transversity distribution in the deuteron is defined in the matrix-element form as